chudierp/cs-backwards-poetry/README.md

-# cs-backwards-poetry

 <h1>Backwards Poetry</h1><br>

 <h2>Description</h2>

 In this project we will write a Python program to print out poetry backwards, randomly, and any way you can rearrange!
+It will give you the option of selecting how the poem will be rearranged in the terminal.
 By reading a poem in news ways we can discover new meanings or invite new interpretations.

 <h3>Poem</h3>